Mr-Deee/kanji-studio/README.md

 - Should be able to edit properties of elements
 - Should be able to reorder elements
 - Should be able to nest & unnest elements
+- Elements should be accessible via readable format. eg. JSON.
+- DOM Tree should be able to be created from element list